andikisare/Real-Exoplanets/README.md

  Version: 0.9.5
 License: Creative Commons Attribution-NonCommercial-ShareAlike

-# Installation Instructions for Use with the Stock Solar System--
+# Installation Instructions for Use with the Stock Solar System
 1) Dependencies (install these before Real Exoplanets)
 	- Kopernicus
 	- Module Manager